India has loved marine animals such as fish, shrimp, oyster, lobster, crab, eel, squid – along with its rich culinary traditions – for centuries.

 Final verdict on Indian fish varieties

-It can be hard to choose a high-quality fish from such a wide array of options.
+It can be hard to choose a high-quality fresh fish from such a wide array of options.

 But you do not need to stress about it!